Welcome to the Fifth Judicial Circuit’s Professionalism Committees home page.

 Every two years the Fifth Judicial Circuit proudly hosts a Professionalism Conference.
 Attendees travel from all over the State to attend.
 Information below is from our most recent Conference.

-First Principles of Professionalism
+The 2024 Professionalism Conference focused on the First Principles of Professionalism

 Presented by the Fifth Circuit Professionalism Committee

-Place: Circle Square Cultural Center in Ocala, FL
+Friday, April 5, 2024 at the Cultural Center in Ocala, FL

 TECHNOLOGY & PROFESSIONALISM IN THE DIGITAL AGE